Moon genes

 Like this 2021 paper from a German biologist looking into the connection between the moon and fertility.

 She set out to disprove this.
+Okay.

 She was like, I don't think this is real.
+I think that, you know,

-I think that, you know, we should be able to show looking at records that there's not really a strong enough connection between lunar cycles and human menstruation.
+we should be able to show looking at records that there's not really a strong enough connection between lunar cycles and human menstruation.
+So she went through people who had used an app

+and also taken diary entries.
 The oldest record was like 42 years or something.

-Like it was the person's entire life.
+Like it was a person's entire life.
+Yeah.

 Like their entire fertile life.